 Head and Neck Cancer Awareness Month: Possible Link to Mental Health Disorders

 Accounting for approximately 3% of cancer cases nationwide, the symptoms of head and neck cancer are particularly uncomfortable.
 Head and neck cancer refers to tumors that develop around the throat, larynx, nose, sinus and mouth.
 As these areas support vital bodily functions, such as eating and breathing, the symptoms can often be disruptive.
 The most common symptoms are swelling and open sores in affected areas.
-Other symptoms may include difficulty breathing, jaw pain, loosening of the teeth, double vision or persistent nose bleeds.
+Other symptoms may include difficulty breathing, jaw pain, loosening of the teeth, double vision, or persistent nosebleeds.
 These types of cancers can result in difficulty chewing or swallowing.
 In addition to painful and troublesome symptoms, head and neck cancers may also influence the development of mental health disorders.

 In a 2019 study of over 50,000 patients, researchers at the Pennsylvania State University College of Medicine identified a link between the prevalence of mental health disorders and head and neck cancer.
 Previous studies have made a connection between mental disorders and head and neck cancers, but this is the first study to conduct a large-scale analysis of the possible link between the two.
 Using records from 2005 to 2014, the research team found that the prevalence of mental health disorders rose from 20.6% to 29.9% after the diagnosis.
-While a head and neck cancer diagnosis appeared to be specifically associated with mental health disorders, there were several other factors which put a patient at higher risk.
+While a head and neck cancer diagnosis appeared to be specifically associated with mental health disorders, there were several other factors that put a patient at higher risk.

-It was established that patients were even more likely to develop a mental health disorder if they were women, or had a history of smoking or alcohol use.
+It was established that patients were even more likely to develop a mental health disorder if they were women or had a history of smoking or alcohol use.
 Despite the patient demographics and behaviors influencing the likelihood of mental health disorders, the type of head and neck cancer also played a role.
 Oral cavity cancers made up over 40% of the cases studied, yet patients with cancer of the trachea were found to be at a higher risk.
 Patients diagnosed with cancer of the trachea were twice as likely to develop mental health disorders as patients with oral cavity cancers.

-These findings are unable to suggest interventions to decrease the percentage of mental health disorders developed, however, they do provide insight as to the importance of addressing psychosocial needs in routine treatment discussions.
+These findings are unable to suggest interventions to decrease the percentage of mental health disorders developed; however, they do provide insight as to the importance of addressing psychosocial needs in routine treatment discussions.
 While there are no known recommendations for patients to prevent the development of a mental health disorder, there are preventable risk factors for head and neck cancers.

 A diagnosis of a mental health disorder may be uncontrollable, but it is possible to take preventative steps and identify head and neck cancers in an early stage.